Aeryn-P/on-a-wing-and-a-prayer/README.md

 This code calculates and displays the deflection along a wing of selected materials at variable velocities and altitudes.

 ## Project Results
+This is what deflection looks like on a wing of a plane (from the front of the plane).
+The blue represents what the wing looks like with deflection and the green represents the wing without deflection.
 ![Plane Wing with and without Deflection](images/Plane_Wing.png)
 ![Deflection Graph](images/Graph_of_Deflection_Path.png)